Machine learning methods for finite population parameter estimation in survey sampling: INVERSE PROBABILITY WEIGHTING FOR THE TREATMENT OF UNIT NONRESPONSE

 Finally, the choice of model architecture for estimating response probabilities raises a fundamental issue.
-In ML, model selection is typically driven by predictive performance, for example through cross-validation aimed at minimizing the mean squared error of $\widehat p(\mathbf{x})$.
+In ML, model selection is typically driven by predictive performance, for example through cross-validation aimed at minimizing a prediction loss for $\widehat p(\mathbf{x})$.
 However, minimizing the prediction error of the response model does not necessarily minimize the mean squared error of the resulting IPW estimator.
 A response model that achieves good predictive accuracy may still yield highly variable response-adjusted weights $w_k^*$ and an unstable estimator of $\mu$.
 In particular, including auxiliary variables that are highly predictive of response but unrelated to the survey variable does not reduce nonresponse bias, yet may substantially inflate variance.
 Such variables can induce small estimated response probabilities, leading to highly dispersed weights and unstable estimators, for reasons analogous to Basu’s paradox \citep{basu1971essay}.
 As a result, variables that are predictive of response but weakly or not related to the survey outcome may increase variance without any corresponding bias reduction and are often best excluded from the response model \cite{little2005does, beaumont2005use, park2019note}.
 From an inferential perspective, the relevant objective is therefore not prediction accuracy per se, but rather control of the mean squared error of the IPW estimator itself.
-Determining how to select an appropriate model architecture and an effective criterion for doing so remains an important topic for further research.
+Determining how to select an appropriate model architecture and an effective criterion for doing so remains an important topic for further research.\\

-\section{Final remarks}
+Figure~\ref{Fig2} reports side-by-side boxplots of the Monte Carlo percent relative error of the IPW estimator under different machine learning architectures.
+The full simulation study is presented in Section S2 of the Supplementary Material.
+The main message from this figure is that the performance of the IPW estimator can vary substantially with the choice of architecture and tuning parameters.
+In some cases, the Monte Carlo percent relative errors are nearly centered around zero, whereas in others, sizeable biases are observed.
+This should not be interpreted as evidence that machine learning methods are not useful for inverse probability weighting.
+Rather, it highlights the need for care when selecting the learning algorithm, its architecture, and its hyperparameters, since these choices may have a non-negligible impact on the resulting estimator.

+\section{FINAL REMARKS}

-In this final section, we briefly discuss two areas where the integration of ML methods raises important methodological questions: small area estimation and the integration of probability and nonprobability samples.
+In this final section, we briefly discuss two areas in which the use of ML methods raises important methodological questions: small area estimation and the integration of probability and non-probability samples.

-\subsection{Small area estimation}
+\subsection{SMALL AREA ESTIMATION}